Code-Institute-Submissions/jbonjovi/README.md

 to either add a new product, edit, update or delete an existing one.
 --view of their current shopping bag.

-The menu is as follow:
+# The menu is as follow:
+The navigation is very easy
---Home -- the logo also brings you back to the homepage --JBJ Boutique -- offers a dropdown by category
---Tour -- gives information on the band next tour appereances --Music -- provides the user with a large selection of the band's albums and ability to either buy or stream them
+--A new feature has been added to the site: a Blog --Home -- the logo also brings you back to the homepage --JBJ Boutique -- offers a dropdown by category --bonjovi -- gives information on the band next tour appereances --Contact us -- provides the user with a large selection of the band's albums and ability to either buy or stream them

-Toast messages have been put in place to accompany the users throughout their interactions in the site, whether it is when registering purchasing a product, logging in, logging out...

-The homepage is a generic page where the user can get familiar with the jbj experience, which are products subscriptions to the band's3 inside stories. it also gives the user a view of the latest album and then can also read the latest articles written.
+As a user I want to surf this site and be able to get back to the homepage easily.
+Both the Home menu item and the logo brings me back to the homepage.

+As a user if I want to purchase some merchandise I would like a simple navigation through the menu to the shop.
+The menu currently offers a one click to all items or provides a select by merchandise category option.
 The JBJ Boutique is the ecommerce part of the site where users/visitors can see all the items displayed by categories.
 Upon surfing on this page, the users can sort the products as well as make a search to find their favourite items.

-The Tour page will send the users to the upcoming tours events the bands organised, currently none is set.

-The Music page gives the users the ability to chcek every album and presented in a flip card, the album title and tracks as well as an option that directs them to the official channels to buy or stream online their songs.
+As a user by clicking on the Bonjovi page I would like to see what the band is about, if any tour is scheduled and if there is some news on their coming tour.
+As this is a band, it is important to have the option to listen to their album. as a user I would like to navigate through the bonjovi page and have the album displayed and when choosing to buy or stream not only being redirected to a different page but the page opens up in a new window.

+As a user I would want to navigate to the Contact page to be able to gte in touch and send a mail to the band whether to request info, check on the tour dates or enquire about a specific merchandise.

 ## User stories
 As a user I would like to feel close to the band, I would want a site that is easy to use, easy to navigate and gets me to sign up